OctopusDeploy/blog/blog/2022-08/standards-with-octopus-terraform-provider/index.md

 ![enforce system-wide standards process](enforce-system-wide-standards-process.png)

-**Enforce Space Standards** - accepts a Space-Id as a prompted variable, runs a few API scripts to enforce retention policies, and runs the **Apply a Terraform Template** built-in step.
+**Enforce Space Standards** - accepts a Space-ID as a prompted variable, runs a few API scripts to enforce retention policies, and runs the **Apply a Terraform Template** built-in step.

 ![enforce space standards process](enforce-space-standards-proess.png)

-The Space-Id prompted variable has `Spaces-1` as the default if I want to test a change quickly on a single space.
+The Space-ID prompted variable has `Spaces-1` as the default if I want to test a change quickly on a single space.

 ![space id prompted variable](space-id-prompted-variable.png)

-**Create New Space** - accepts a Space Name as a prompted variable and runs an API script to create a space.
+**Create New Space** - accepts a space name as a prompted variable and runs an API script to create a space.
 After the space is created, it calls the **Enforce System Wide Standards** runbook (using a prompted variable for a single space) to ensure permissions and resources are set up correctly for the new space.

 ![create new space process](create-new-space-process.png)